Skip to main content

 Indications

-CIMERLI® (ranibizumab-eqrn), a vascular endothelial growth factor (VEGF) inhibitor, is indicated for the treatment of patients with:
+CIMERLI® is indicated for the treatment of patients with:

 • Macular Edema Following Retinal Vein Occlusion (RVO)